deufrai/als/content/en/docs/v0.7/user-guide/preferences/processing/_index.md

 alt="Dark signal subtraction settings" >}}
 {{< /center >}}

-1. Activate subtraction with the `Use dark subtraction` checkbox.
+1. `Use dark subtraction` activates the subtraction
-2. Click the `Change...` button to pick the master dark file to use for the subtraction.
+2. `Change...` allows the selection of the master dark file
-3. The `Clear` button allows you to empty the master dark file path.
+3. `Clear` emplies the master dark file path

 {{% alert color="warning" %}}
 ⚠️ The master dark **must have the same dimensions** (_width x height_) as the image to be processed